LautrecSec/Neural-AI-Red-Team-Range/README.md

 # Neural AI Red Team Range

-A hands-on, HackTheBox-style training lab for red teaming AI systems.
+A hands-on, training lab for red teaming AI systems.
 You attack simulated-but-realistic targets in the browser, capture flags, generate a commercial-grade report from what you found, and prepare for the HTB Certified Offensive AI Expert (COAE).
 It runs as a single static site — no backend, no build step, no dependencies.

 Coverage spans LLM/GenAI offensive testing and adversarial ML, mapped to the **OWASP Top 10 for LLM Applications (2025)** and **MITRE ATLAS**.